-Note 18 - Recognition and measurement of provisions and contingencies: key assumptions related to the probability and magnitude of an outflow of economic resources.
+Recognition and measurement of provisions and contingencies: key assumptions related to the probability and magnitude of an outflow of economic resources. .
+(See Note 19 of the Financial Statements).

-Note 19 - Measurement of defined benefit obligations: key actuarial assumptions.
+Measurement of defined benefit obligations: key actuarial assumptions. .
+(See Note 20 of the Financial Statements).

-Note 24 - Recognition of deferred tax assets: availability of future taxable income against which deductible temporary differences and offsetting losses obtained in prior periods may be used.
+Recognition of deferred tax assets: availability of future taxable income against which deductible temporary differences and offsetting losses obtained in prior periods may be used. .
+(See Note 25 of the Financial Statements).

-a.
 Determination of income tax

 Professional judgment is required to determine the provision for income tax.
-There are certain transactions and calculations for which the determination of the definitive tax provision may be uncertain (see Note 24 in the consolidated financial statements included in this Annual Report).
+There are certain transactions and calculations for which the determination of the definitive tax provision may be uncertain.
 Therefore, some significant management judgment is required in determining the provision for income tax.
 The Company recognizes a liability for tax matters based on estimates of whether additional taxes may be due.
 When the final tax on these matters is different from the amounts originally recognized, such differences will impact the current and deferred tax asset and/or liability in the period in which the difference is determined.
-As of December 31, 2019, there are no uncertain tax positions.
+As of December 31, 2020, there are no uncertain tax positions.
+(See Note 25 of the Financial Statements).